Sunday Knits yarn - our story

 When there's not enough yarn left in a cone length to complete a full 50- gram skein, that yarn may be used in a 20-gram mini skein or a wee sample skein, or for making colorcards, or it goes into my personal stash.
 This waste-not-want-not approach is why we don't need to make knots in our skeins.
 While you may come across an inconspicuous milled splice, you will likely never get a knot.

-As a life-long knitter and more recent knitwear designer, I started Sunday Knits yarns in 2008 after I couldn't find any hand knitting yarns that suited my wishes for softness, requirements for gauge, and that came in the palette of colors that I had in mind.
-Now after nearly ten years, over one hundred published designs and maybe a thousand swatches using Sunday Knits yarns, I'm still head over heels in love with this special yarn.
+As a life-long knitter and more recent knitwear designer, I started Sunday Knits yarns in 2007 after I couldn't find any hand knitting yarns that suited my wishes for softness, requirements for gauge, and that came in the palette of colors that I had in mind.
+Now after more than fifteen years, well over one hundred published designs and at least a thousand swatches using Sunday Knits yarns, I'm still head over heels in love with this special yarn.
 It is very lovely stuff.